atprv/Image-Signal-Processor/README.md

 - Open a bug report with a failing command, expected behavior, and minimal reproducible input.
 - Open a feature request describing the user scenario and expected output.
 - Before creating a pull request, run `ruff`, formatting checks, and `pytest`.
-- Use clear commit messages; Conventional Commits are recommended.
+- Use clear commit messages that describe one logical block of work.

 ## License